bitcoin-abe/bitcoin-abe/README-FASTCGI.txt

     apt-get install python-crypto

 Replace YOUR.ABE.DOMAIN below with a domain that resolves to this host.
 The site will be http://YOUR.ABE.DOMAIN/.
+To embed Abe in an existing site (e.g., http://YOUR.DOMAIN/abe/) simply prepend a path (e.g., "/abe" in the Alias directives and place them in your existing sites-available file instead of a new VirtualHost.
 Replace ABE/DIRECTORY/htdocs with the directory containing abe.css;
 the Apache process must have permission to read it.
 Replace "/usr/lib/cgi-bin" with another directory if you prefer;